Building a Safer Upper Hutt -Together

 • Ongoing training and community partnerships

-Recognised for Community Impact
+Recognised for Community Impact - Anti-graffiti paint-overs just one of our projects

 In 2017, Upper Hutt Community Patrol was proud to win the Upper Hutt City “Health and Well-being” award at the Regional Community Awards.